 When you take an over-the-counter medicine or a drug your doctor prescribed, you expect it to make you feel better.
 Sadly, many pharmaceutical companies put out dangerous or defective products that cause severe harm.
 If companies produce products that are unsafe to use, they are legally responsible for the consequences.

-At Ostroff Injury Law, an experienced attorney like Jon Ostroff can explain your legal options if you suffered severe side effects or developed a serious health condition because of a medication.
+At Ostroff Godshall Injury and Accident Lawyers, an experienced attorney like Jon Ostroff can explain your legal options if you suffered severe side effects or developed a serious health condition because of a medication.
 A Quakertown dangerous drugs lawyer can help you get the payments you deserve for your losses caused by medications like Abilify, Nexium, Onglyza, Prilosec, Taxotere, testosterone supplements, or Xarelto.

 We are prepared to fight against the greedy corporations that put shareholder profits ahead of patient safety.
 Our firm has a long track record of success in teaming with lawyers nationwide to hold pharmaceutical companies accountable.